MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Group-Object.md

   .NET Framework type in different objects, `Group-Object` uses the .NET Framework type of the first occurrence of the property as the .NET Framework type for that property group.
 When an object has a property with a different type, the property value is converted to the type for that group.
-If the type conversion fails, the object is not included in the group.
+If the type conversion fails, the object isn't included in the group.

 - Missing Properties.